Astley Park School

 Review Process

-The Leading Practitioner Mrs Michelle Crouch, Equality Working Party Lead Mrs Corinne Spear, Equality Champions Miss Emma Down, Mrs Heather Hylands, Miss Rachael Cross, Mr Kevin Murphy and Miss Lauren Hendy and Nominated Governor for Equality Mr Mick Maher have specific responsibility for equality issues within school.
-The Leadership Team and Governors at Astley Park School regularly review the progress we are making towards meeting our equality objectives and a report is presented termly to governors via nominated governor report and HT report regards progress towards achieving our objectives
+Mrs Lauren Hey is the Equality Working Party Lead and she is supported by Equality Champions Mrs Michelle Crouch, Miss Emma Down, Mrs Heather Hylands, Miss Rachael Cross and Miss Lauren Hendy and Nominated Governor for Equality Mr Mick Maher.
+The team have specific responsibility for equality issues within school and meet termly to plan events, discuss issues and solutions and report on progress towards our objectives.
+The Leadership Team and Governors at Astley Park School regularly review the progress we are making towards meeting our equality objectives via a report and via drop-ins in school.
+The Equality and Diversity Team from Lancashire County Council review our progress on a three-year cycle via the reaccrediation for the LCC Equality Mark.

 Pupils on Role